aweeraman/blog/posts/google-app-engine-apns.md

 -application:didFailToRegisterForRemoteNotificationsWithError
 -application:didReceiveRemoteNotification
 ```

-1) -application:didFinishLaunchingWithOptions:
+**1) -application:didFinishLaunchingWithOptions:**

 This method gets invoked when the application finishes launching either directly or when launched through a push notification.
 In the case of the latter, the details of the push notification are passed in through a dictionary object so that it can be dealt with.
-Here’s the code to register for push notification alerts:
+Here's the code to register for push notification alerts:

 ```
 [[ UIApplication sharedApplication] registerForRemoteNotificationTypes:UIRemoteNotificationTypeAlert | UIRemoteNotificationTypeBadge | UIRemoteNotificationTypeSound];
 ```

-2) -application:didRegisterForRemoteNotificationsWithDeviceToken
+**2) -application:didRegisterForRemoteNotificationsWithDeviceToken**

 This method gets invoked with the device token received from APNS.
 This token uniquely identifies the device and is not the same as the UDID.
 The token needs to be sent to the web service so that it can pass it on to the APNS and have messages sent back to this device.
 This token includes some special characters and spaces which needs to be removed as shown below:

 ```
 NSString *token = [ deviceToken description ];
 token = [ token stringByTrimmingCharactersInSet:[ NSCharacterSet characterSetWithCharactersInString:@”<>”]];
-token = [ token stringByReplacingOccurrencesOfString:@” “ withString:@”” ];
+token = [ token stringByReplacingOccurrencesOfString:@" " withString:@"" ];
 ```

-3) -application:didFailToRegisterForRemoteNotificationsWithError
+**3) -application:didFailToRegisterForRemoteNotificationsWithError**

-This method gets invoked if there’s some error in registering for remote notifications which causes the push token to be not available for the app.
+This method gets invoked if there's some error in registering for remote notifications which causes the push token to be not available for the app.

-4) -application:didReceiveRemoteNotification
+**4) -application:didReceiveRemoteNotification**

 This method can be used to trap an incoming message while in the app, and take some action.
 In this case it just shows it in an alert view.

 ```